ndakoda/Solana-Airdrop-Check/README.md

 1. Clone the repository
 2. Open `index.html` in your browser
-3. Enter a Solana wallet address
+3. Enter a Eth wallet address
 4. Click "Check Eligibility"